 Sully - Lynnville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sully - Lynnville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The percentage of adults in Sully - Lynnville who are college-educated is close to the national average for all communities of 21.84%: 19.75% of the adults in Sully - Lynnville have a bachelor's degree or advanced degree.
+The education level of Sully - Lynnville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.75% of adults 25 and older in Sully - Lynnville have a college degree.

 The per capita income in Sully - Lynnville in 2022 was $49,459, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $197,836 for a family of four.